rob

 Your tables of ellipses are coming along pretty good.
 You are doing a good job drawing through your ellipses and focusing on consistent smooth ellipse shapes.
 This is carried over nicely into your ellipses in planes.
 It's great that you aren't overly concerned with accuracy and are instead focused on getting smooth ellipse shapes.
 Although accuracy is our end goal it can't really be forced and tends to come with mileage and consistent practice more than anything else.
 Your ellipses in funnels are looking fine.
 I'm not seeing any real issues here.
 Your ellipses are off to a great start but there's still room for improvement so keep practicing them during your warmups.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
 You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
-While the rotations here are a bit slight this was a good effort overall.
-The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
-This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are looking good.
+You are running into a pretty common issue of not actually rotating your boxes in some cases but instead simply drawing them moving back in perspective. https://drawabox.com/lesson/1/21/notrotating This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
+Your organic perspective exercises are looking pretty good.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are fairly solid for the most part and I can see you are developing a good sense for how box lines converge to vps.
-Nice work!
+Your box constructions are improving as you work through this exercise and I can see you are developing a sense for how box lines converge to vps.
+There are still some wonky convergences here and there so the 250 box challenge will be a great next step for you.

 Overall this was a really solid submission that showed a good deal of growth.
 Your line confidence and ellipses are both coming along nicely.
 I think you are understanding most of the concepts these lessons are trying to convey quite well.
 I'm going to mark this as complete and good luck with the 250 box challenge.
 Keep up the good work!